 Cooking With CBD | Cannabis Butter

-We are starting off our “Cooking with CBD” segment with the ingredient that most of us use on a daily basis and can’t get enough of - butter.
+We are starting off our “Cooking with CBD” segment with the ingredient that most of us use on a daily basis and can’t get enough of (hint: it is also at the core of most cannabis edibles’ recipes) - butter.
 The good thing about this dairy product is that making the CBD butter doesn’t require professional cooking skills nor extensive cannabis knowledge.
 Plus, you can use it daily to get the CBD benefits in the most discreet way.

 Cooking with CBD flowers is tricky, but the effort can be rewarding.
 Here is everything you need to know: